-Voter will be required to show proper photo ID.
+Voters will be required to show proper photo identification (ID).

 Absentee ballot requests will be processed within 24 hours of receiving the request and acceptable photo ID.

 All absentee ballots are sent to the polls to be counted on Election Day.

 For federal elections, absentee ballots will be in the mail beginning 47 days before Election Day.
 For elections that do not include federal offices, absentee ballots will be in the mail beginning three weeks before Election Day.

 Voters may verify their registration, polling location, sample ballot, and absentee ballot status at MyVote Wisconsin.

 Update: Guidance on Absentee Ballot Return Options Under the Federal Voting Rights Act

 Pursuant to the Voting Rights Act, any Wisconsin voter who requires assistance with mailing or delivering their absentee ballot to the municipal clerk because of a disability must be permitted to receive such assistance by a person of the voter's choice, other than the voter's employer or agent of that employer or officer or agent of the voter's union.

 In administering future elections, the City of Sun Prairie shall comply with the above statutory requirement.